-In 2018, The oil price fluctuation and the currency exchange rate has impact the world economic as well as the Company and the export business in Thailand; however, Thai economy is slightly adjusted by the drive of the government's stimulus policy, the tourist promotion scheme and the public investment in transportation infrastructure mega projects.
+In 2019, Global economy recovered from decreasing in oil price.
+Logistics and business related company in Thailand shown positive outlook.
+In addition, Thai economy is slightly adjusted by the drive of the government's stimulus policy, the tourist promotion scheme and the public investment in transportation infrastructure mega projects.

-The Company has acquired 1 vessel, totaling of 11 vessels to response our client's need.
-We expand our service routes in South East Asia and South Asia while its Subsidiary has developed and improved the truck fleet to support the increasing freight volumes and to increase our service capacity.
+The Company has management control costs efficiently as well as expand our service routes in South East Asia and South Asia while its Subsidiary has developed and improved the truck fleet and transportation services to support the increasing freight volumes and to increase our service capacity.
 These expansions are key drivers for AMA to enhance its logistic services in response to the increasing needs in the market and to serve the trade expansion among ASEAN Economic Community, bringing in more business opportunities for the Company.
 In addition, the Company has adopted the modern organizational management so that it will be more efficient in cost reduction, earning generations and building long-term competitive advantages.